Last Updated: April 11, 2016

 One of the benefits of the Services is that it allows you to connect with other users in your neighborhood.
 We've specifically designed features that can give you a glimpse into which other Service users (both friends and non-friends) are currently checked in where you or your friends are.
 Since we realize some folks may not want to appear on this "Here Now" list, you can opt out of this feature on your account settings.

 Ours Services give you the option of sharing some of your activity to your Twitter and/or Facebook accounts.
 Of course, when you publish check-ins, tips, plans, Mayorships, or badge unlocks to Twitter or Facebook, this information will be viewable by the communities on those services (and in the case of Twitter, may be discoverable by search engines).
 Please see Privacy FAQs for more information on what happens when you choose to connect your Services account to your Twitter or Facebook accounts, and how you can adjust which information you share across these services.

-When you use the Services, certain information is public, such as your public user profile information, tips, likes, saves, public photos, lists that you create and save, tastes, badges, mayorships, and lists of friends and/or followers (as applicable to a particular Service), and may be shared with or disclosed to third parties, including through our API to a wide range of users and services.
-We may also share or disclose aggregated and anonymous data, such as de-identified check-in data (that is, not tied to individual users), to third parties, including users you may follow and users of our API, for analytical or other purposes.
+When you use the Services, certain information is public, such as your public user profile information, tips, likes, saves, public photos, lists that you create and save, tastes, badges/stickers, mayorships, and lists of friends and/or followers (as applicable to a particular Service), and may be searchable by search engines and be shared with or disclosed to third parties, including through our API or SDK to a wide range of users and services.
+We may also share or disclose aggregated and/or anonymous data, such as de-identified check-in data (that does not identify an individual user), to third parties, including users of our API or SDK and our customers, for analytical or other purposes.